 - 470.754 Project Management for NGOs

 Focus for students of business, entrepreneurship, or nonprofit work aspiring to work with for-profit/nonprofit entities in any capacity.
 Students in the private or public sector.

-Complete your studies with the NGO Management Capstone Seminar (to be developed).
+Students will complete their studies with the 470.864 NGO Management Capstone Seminar.